Detection likelihood of cluster-induced CMB polarization: Detectability of the polarization signal

-Throughout, we adopt the flat-sky approximation (which is very accurate on galaxy cluster scales), and is reasonably good even at the angular size of the full FOV.
-The sub-percent error resulting from this approximation is negligible compared to other modelling uncertainties.
-Clearly, the main contribution to the cluster (temperature and polarization) maps are at sufficiently large multipoles, $\ell$, which correlate with typical spatial SZ features on arcminute-scales (e.g. \citealt{2004NewA....9..159S}).
-At higher multipoles beam dilution suppresses any information from sub-structures in the cluster map; this happens before the minimum angular scale, defined by the simulation resolution, is reached.
-For the expected noise power spectrum, $C_{\ell}^{XY}$, with $X, Y\in\{T, E, B\}$), the main contributions are the primordial CMB temperature anisotropy and polarization, detector noise, integrated SZ (temperature only), and point sources.
+Throughout, we adopted the flat-sky approximation, which is highly accurate on galaxy cluster scales but is much less accurate at the angular size of the full FOV.
+However, the power associated with these large-scale modes is negligible as they are outnumbered by the small-scale modes, and the power that they contribute is outweighed by the small-scale power.
+The sub-percent error resulting from this approximation is negligible compared to other modeling uncertainties.
+Clearly, the main contribution to the cluster (temperature and polarization) maps are at sufficiently large multipoles, $\ell$, which correlate with typical spatial SZ features on arcminute scales (e.g., \citealt{2004NewA....9..159S}).
+At higher multipoles, beam dilution suppresses any information from sub-structures in the cluster map; this happens before the minimum angular scale, defined by the simulation resolution, is reached.
+For the expected noise power spectrum, $C_{\ell}^{XY}$ with $X, Y\in\{T, E, B\}$, the main contributions are the primordial CMB temperature anisotropy and polarization, detector noise, integrated SZ (temperature only), and point sources.